 1. Build your professional support network

 Let’s take the example of the email campaign with a mistake.
 You’ll need to speak to your manager or client, of course.
 But it might be helpful if someone could help to diffuse your initial panic and help you get clarity.
 I like to think of this person as a “crisis buddy”.
 After talking things through, you’ll be in a much better position to figure out your next steps.

 2. Always remember the bigger picture

-Sometimes things don’t go your way even though you have done your best and learnt from your mistakes.
-Your campaign has an error which is out of your control, your PR didn’t land because of a major news story.
+Sometimes things don’t go your way even though you have done your best and you’ve learnt from past mistakes.
+Your campaign has an error which is out of your control or your PR didn’t land because of a major news story.
 You got fired.